mihaelacr/pydeeplearn/README.md

 pydeeplearn
 ===========

 Library for deep belief nets and rbms.
-Provides code for dropout, rmsprop rectified linear units, sparsity constraints, weight decay, etc.
+Provides code for dropout, rmsprop rectified linear units, sparsity constraints, weight decay, etc. Runs on GPU for high performance by using theano.

 # TO INSTALL